 “Most clients tell us that if they’d had the option to get a better tattoo, they would have.
 They just didn’t have the means or resources available to do so,” says one of our founders Carmen Brodie.

-It’s always better to wait and save up for the tattoo you really want than to settle for the tattoo you can afford right now.
-But if you’re seeking to replace an unwanted tattoo with a new one, you’re in good company.
-We have spent years removing tattoos for cover ups, which is becoming an increasingly popular trend among those who are unsatisfied with their existing body art.
+It’s always better to save up for the tattoo you really want than to settle for the tattoo you can afford right now.
+But if you’re seeking to replace an unwanted tattoo with a new one, Removery can help.
+We have spent years fading tattoos for cover ups, which is becoming an increasingly popular trend among those who are unsatisfied with their existing body art.

-Our work in removing tattoos has given us many insights into what they cost, as we frequently work with artists who do cover ups.
-We’ll answer all of your questions, like “How much is a small tattoo?” and “What does a half sleeve tattoo cost?”
+Removing tattoos has given us many insights into tattoo cost, especially the cost of coverup tattoos.
+We’ll answer all of your questions, like “How much does a small tattoo cost?” and “What does a half sleeve tattoo cost?”

-We will also share some average tattoo costs for different types of tattoos and will look at all the key factors involved, like size, complexity, and the artist’s level of experience, so you can prepare for your next piece of body art.
+We will also share some average tattoo costs for different types of tattoos and all the key factors involved, like size, complexity, and the artist’s level of experience in order to prepare you for your next piece of body art.

-Most artists will quote an hourly rate, and if you’ve finalized the design concept, they should be able to give you a good idea of how many hours it will take.
-Don’t haggle over the price, as this sends the message that you’re diminishing the value of the artist’s work and time.
-Also bear in mind that going with the most economical option is usually not the wisest choice when it comes to a tattoo.
+Most artists will give you a price estimate, determined by their hourly rate and how many hours your tattoo will approximately take.
+Don’t haggle over the price, as this can imply that you’re diminishing the value of the artist’s work and time.
+Going with the most economical option is usually not the wisest choice when it comes to a tattoo, so always make sure that you’re focusing on the quality of tattoo artist rather than their pricing.

 If you’re getting a tattoo cover up, you’ll also need to factor in the cost of fading or removal of the old tattoo.
-Removery’s package deals and financing options make tattoo removal costs more budget-friendly.
+Removery’s tattoo removal package and financing options make tattoo removal costs more budget-friendly.

-Some tattoo artists charge a flat rate for specific pre-drawn designs or flash on the wall.
-How much are tattoos based on pre-existing designs?
-Typically in the $100 to $200 range, depending on the size and other factors.
-If you’re looking for a piece of flash, you can often walk into a shop and find out right away what the tattoo costs.
-The artist usually has a good idea of how long it will take to tattoo that particular design because they’ve done it before, and often they don’t take as long as custom tattoos.
+Some tattoo artists charge a flat rate for pre-drawn designs, also known as flash tattoos.
+Tattoos based on pre-existing designs typically cost $100-$200, depending on size and color palette.
+If you’re looking for a piece of flash, you can often walk into a shop and find out what the tattoo costs immediately.

-On average, tattoo artists charge $100 to $250 an hour, although in certain cases, high-profile tattoo artists charge more.
-Consider how in-demand your prospective artist is, based on factors such as their number of Instagram followers as well as awards given to the studio or artist, which can help determine rates.
+On average, tattoo artists charge $150 to $250 an hour, although in certain cases, high-profile tattoo artists charge more.
+To determine how in-demand your prospective artist might be, look at their Instagram followers, and possible tattoo awards they might have.
+Established artists will usually charge more per hour because they’re in high demand amongst potential clients.
 If they’re tattooing famous clients, you can expect a higher tattoo cost.

 If you’re getting a large tattoo like a full sleeve tattoo cover up or back piece, half- and full-day rates may apply to you.
 The artist will most likely book a full-sleeve tattoo as a two- to three-day project with a touch-up session after you’ve healed.